mad-penguins/AntarcticaKt/README.md

  - [ ] Under the hood
     - [ ] Security
         - [x] Login and registration through HTTPS (experimental)
-        - [ ] Database connection through TLS or SSL
+        - [x] Database connection through TLS

 Roadmap ~~can~~ will be extended in the future.